Higher Order Automatic Differentiation of Higher Order Functions: Introduction

 \subsubsection{From smoothness to automatic derivatives at higher types.}

 Our denotational semantics in diffeological spaces guarantees that all definable functions are smooth.
-But we need more than just to know that a definable function happens to have a mathematical derivative: we need to be able to find that derivative.
+However, we need more than just to know that a definable function happens to have a mathematical derivative: we need to be able to find that derivative.

-In this paper we focus on forward mode automatic differentiation methods for computing higher derivatives, which are macro translations on syntax (called~$\Dsynsymbol$ in Section~\ref{sec:simple-language}).
+In this paper, we focus on forward-mode automatic differentiation methods for computing higher derivatives, which are macro translations of syntax (called~$\Dsynsymbol$ in Section~\ref{sec:simple-language}).
 We are able to show that they are correct, using our denotational semantics.

 Here there is one subtle point that is central to our development.
-Although differential geometry provides established derivatives for first order functions (such as $\neuron$ above), there is no canonical notion of derivative for higher order functions (such as $\layer$ and $\compose$) in the theory of diffeological spaces (e.g.~\cite{christensen2014tangent}).
-We propose a new way to resolve this, by interpreting types as triples $(X,X',S)$ where, intuitively, $X$ is a space of inhabitants of the type, $X'$ is a space serving as a chosen bundle of tangents (or jets, in the case of higher order derivatives) over $X$, and $S\subseteq X^\RR\times X'^\RR$ is a binary relation between curves, informally relating curves in $X$ with their tangent (resp.\ jet) curves in $X'$.
-This new model gives a denotational semantics for higher order automatic differentiation on a language with higher order functions.
+Although differential geometry provides established derivatives for first-order functions (such as $\neuron$ above), there is no canonical notion of derivative for higher-order functions (such as $\layer$ and $\compose$) in the theory of diffeological spaces (e.g.~\cite{christensen2014tangent}).
+We propose a new way to resolve this by interpreting types as triples $(X,X',S)$ where, intuitively, $X$ is a space of inhabitants of the type, $X'$ is a space serving as a chosen bundle of tangents (or jets, in the case of higher-order derivatives) over $X$, and $S\subseteq X^\RR\times X'^\RR$ is a binary relation between curves, informally relating curves in $X$ with their tangent (resp. jet) curves in $X'$.
+This new model gives a denotational semantics for higher-order automatic differentiation on a language with higher-order functions.

-In Section~\ref{sec:semantics} we boil this new approach down to a straightforward and elementary logical relations argument for the correctness of higher order automatic differentiation.
+In Section~\ref{sec:semantics} we boil this new approach down to a straightforward and elementary logical relations argument for the correctness of higher-order automatic differentiation.
 The approach is explained in detail in Section~\ref{sec:correctness}.
-We explore some subtleties of non-uniqueness of derivatives of higher order functions in Section~\ref{derivatives-at-higher-types}.
+We explore some subtleties of non-uniqueness of derivatives of higher-order functions in Section~\ref{derivatives-at-higher-types}.